Autonomous Brownian gyrators: a study on gyrating characteristics: Harmonic potential

-We first revisit the harmonic potential cases using the Fokker-Planck-equation approach.
 In our previous study\cite{RC_gyrator_2017} of an autonomous Brownian gyrator demonstrated by a coupled RC system, the potential profile is quadratic, and the resulting $\phi$ also possesses a quadratic form.
 For general random walks over two dimensions under harmonic potentials, one can also use the quadratic ansatz in $\phi$.
-Following Eq.~\ref{eqn_J2}, one finds that $\vec{v}$ is linear in $x_1$ and $x_2$, and therefore $\nabla \cdot \vec{v}$ is a constant.
-From our discussion at the end of Sec.~\ref{sec_modelmethod}, one concludes that this constant is zero, and the NESS currents gyrate around the equiprobability contour lines.
+Following Eq.~\ref{eqn_J2}, one finds that $\vec{v}_{\rm av}$ is linear in $x_1$ and $x_2$, and therefore $\nabla \cdot \vec{v}_{\rm av}$ is a constant.
+Our discussion in the last paragraph concludes that this constant is zero, and the NESS currents gyrate around the equiprobability contour lines.

-Since $\vec{v}$ is perpendicular to $\nabla P$ and therefore $\nabla \phi$, one can rewrite $\vec{v} = - \epsilon \hat{\bf Y} \nabla \phi$, where
+Since $\vec{v}_{\rm av}$ is perpendicular to $\nabla P$ and therefore $\nabla \phi$, one can rewrite $\vec{v}_{\rm av} = - \epsilon \hat{\bf Y} \nabla \phi$, where

 is a $2\times2$ matrix that rotates $\nabla \phi$ clockwise by the angle $\pi/2$, and $\epsilon$ is a scalar function to be determined.
 Then Eq.~\ref{eqn_J2} becomes

 or

 Note that $\hat{\bf D} + \epsilon \hat{\bf Y}$ is equivalent to the matrix $\hat{\bf G}$ as described in Refs.\cite{Ao_PNAS2005}.